 Warriors of Sand.
 Warriors of Snow.
-Now they stood shoulder to shoulder, listening to the Island speak, having a hard time to believe it has indeed forgiven them for what happened to the last Chosen One many years ago.
+Now they stood shoulder to shoulder, listening to the Island speak, having a hard time to believe it had indeed forgiven them for what had happened to the last Chosen One many years ago.

-The Island said: “What is done cannot be helped.
+The Island said: “What is done can not be helped.
 But the opportunity to make things right remains.
 All these years I’ve been calling my runaway child back, and now he’s coming.
-It is a chance for you to restore your honor and regain my trust, to repair the destiny that was shattered, to reclaim what was lost, to turn the tide.
+It is a chance for you to restore your honour and regain my trust, to repair the destiny that was shattered, to reclaim what was lost, to turn the tide.
 Go.
 And make him choose.”

 Their heads bowed in gratitude, the warriors returned to their boats.
-Hundreds of these boats left the Island that night.
+Hundreds of those boats sailed off the Island that night.

 Seder found himself in a nightmare.
 There were strong, clawed fingers of the siren and her cold kiss.
-Nauseating rocking of waves.
+The nauseating rocking of the waves.
 Darkness.
-And above all that - a soulless, monotonous voice like that of a Tutor, an intelligent machine that had raised Seder.
+And above all that - a soulless, monotonous voice like that of a Tutor, the intelligent machine that had raised Seder.
 The voice he always wished to forget and couldn’t…

 “You have to choose,” a dry, lifeless voice of the Island itself boomed in Seder’s mind, a legendary Kraken rising from the sea of memories long forsaken and cursed.

 “No!”
 Thought Seder, terrified.
 But all that he said aloud was: “To arms!”